the-louie/simple-file-sharer/README.md

-Simple File Uploader
+Simple File Uploader/Downloader
 ===

-Simple File Uploader is a file uploader written using HTML5 and Node.js.
-It can upload both to a local directory on the server or to an AWS S3 server.
+Simple File Uploader/Downloader is a file uploader written using HTML5 and Node.js.

 Clearly, it is not a revolutionary file uploader that will change the way mankind upload their files.
-Seeing that many people are actually interested in both HTML5 File API and Node.js, decided to write a simple file uploader application as many of the examples out there are not clear enough for beginners.
-Hope this helps!
+Seeing that many people are actually interested in both HTML5 File API and Node.js, this is just a modified version of mertys "Simple File Uploader" (https://github.com/merty/simple-file-uploader).
+Hope it's usefull for someone else than me.

 Usage
 ---